 - Selected suppliers were approached.
-The selected suppliers are the most engaged in the Roadmap to Zero programme. - Different demographics and the different types of processes that they carry out were also considered.
+The selected suppliers are the most engaged in the Roadmap to Zero Programme. - Different demographics and the different types of processes that they carry out were also considered.
 This is done to cover textile, footwear and leather processing.
-Unfortunately, we could not get footwear suppliers on board in this case study.
+Unfortunately, we were unable to onboard any footwear suppliers in this case study.